kcf-jackson/sketch-doc/_explanation/pitfalls.md

     &lt;script src=&quot;data:application/javascript;base64,Zmlyc3QgPSBmdW5jdGlvbih4LCB5KSB7CiAgICByZXR1cm4oeCkKfQpjb25zb2xlLmxvZyhmaXJzdCgzLCAxKSkK&quot;&gt;&lt;/script&gt;
   &lt;/body&gt;
 &lt;/html&gt;" style="border: none; width: 100%">
 </iframe>

-Note that since JavaScript does not use named argument, `y = 3` and `x = 1` are actually interpreted as assignments\!
+Note that since JavaScript does not use named argument, `y = 3` and `x = 1` are actually interpreted as assignments!
 Both assignments will happen before the function `first` is called.

 But don’t worry, this won’t be a problem in `sketch` as it will strip